 Phase 2 Consultation

-The Australasian Veterinary Boards Council (AVBC) began a review of the approved accreditation standards (‘the standards’) for entry-level programs in early 2022.
-The standards are used to evaluate veterinary education and training programs that lead to general registration as a veterinarian in Australia and New Zealand.
-In parallel to that project, a review of AVBC’s Day One Competencies (D1Cs) (previously known as AVBC Attributes of Veterinary Graduates) also commenced.
+In parallel to the review of Accreditation Standards, a review of AVBC’s Day One Competencies (D1Cs) (previously known as AVBC Attributes of Veterinary Graduates) also commenced.
 The review of the D1Cs is being conducted by a Task Group appointed by AVBC.

 In Phase 1 of the D1Cs review, AVBC invited stakeholders of veterinary services and veterinary education across Australia and New Zealand, to comment on the first draft of new competencies that were created by the Task Group.
 The results of Phase 1 have been summarised in the document below.

 The outcomes of Phase 1 informed the next draft of new competencies for Phase 2 of consultation.
 Feedback was sought on specific aspects of the second draft.
 The Phase 2 consultation closed on Wednesday 28 September 2022.
-The final document is currently being drafted by the Day One Competencies Working Group.
+The final document has been finalised by the Day One Competencies Working Group and will come into effect on 1 January 2024.